A stressed-out dog can lead to a stressed-out you! Calming music for dogs may be unconventional, but might be just the

 Just because a noise causes a reaction in your dog, doesn’t necessarily mean that he hates it, but it also doesn’t mean they’ll stay calm.
-If your goal is to calm your dog, reduce anxiety, or even just curb some excessive excitement, then calming music might be the perfect counterbalance for all of those overstimulating noises in your dog’s environment.
+If your goal is to calm your dog, reduce anxiety, or even just curb some excessive excitement, then calming classical music for dogs might be the perfect counterbalance for all of those overstimulating noises in your dog’s environment.

 Relaxing Music for Dogs

 Your dog’s stress could be caused by any number of things in his environment or could be general anxiety.
 While there are many ways to help calm down your pooch, no one method is a perfect fix, so exploring alternative options for calming a dog may help to further relieve stress and anxiety and the destructive behaviours that go with it.

-Softer, dulcet tones can be effective puppy music to help your pooch take a chill pill, but as discussed in the section above, the beat may be more important than tone, so don’t shy away from some classic Marley.
+Softer, dulcet tones can be effective puppy calming music to help your pooch take a chill pill, but as discussed in the section above, the beat may be more important than tone, so don’t shy away from some classic Marley.

 You might be surprised by how good your dog's taste in music is.
 To help you test our theory, check out our playlist of relaxing music for dogs:

 How to Tell If Your Dog Likes Music

 Lots of the songs and genres recommended above are the ones that have been tested and have had relative and anecdotal success, but that doesn’t guarantee that your dog will feel like jamming out to reggae or fall asleep to Mozart every night.